confidential-devhub/coco-ai-demo-scripts/llm/README.md

 Optional for this example but higly recommended: delete the plaintext model uploaded in the minio storage.

 Then, run `1b_encrypt_model.ipynb` provided in this folder, to encrypt the model.
-This file requires that `fraud-detection` original demo repo has also been cloned in the workbench.
+This file requires that `test-drive` original demo repo has also been cloned in the workbench.

-Run again `fraud-detection/2_save_model.ipynb`, to be sure the encrypted model is uploaded.

 Now, we need to change the `kserve-storage-initializer`.
 This is an init container in Kserve that takes care of downloading the model from the remote storage and putting it in a specific directory in the container, so that the main container can find it and run it.